aagun/codewithmosh_game_hub/README.md

     npm install
     ```

+3. Register to https://rawg.io get your API key and change the API key in file `./src/api-client.ts` with yours.

-3. Run the development server:
+4. Run the development server:

     ```bash
     npm start dev